The Tenth Doctor (David Tennant) is shocked to learn that the Eleventh (Matt Smith) forgot how many children died on Gallifrey.

 Eleventh Doctor: "You were the Doctor on the day it wasn't possible to get it right."

-Even though the Doctor remembers the fact that he destroyed Gallifrey, he has avoided remembering the part of himself that made that destructive decision, and his avoidance of the full truth escalates over time.
+Even though the Doctor remembers the fact that he destroyed his homeworld Gallifrey, he has avoided remembering the part of himself that made that destructive decision, and his avoidance of the full truth escalates over time.
 Appalled that his future self has forgotten how many children died on Gallifrey, that the Eleventh Doctor has "moved on," the Tenth Doctor asks, "Where?
 Where can you be now that you could forget something like that?"
 Regretting leads to forgetting.

 War Doctor (who has not yet reached the point in time where he destroys Gallifrey): "I don't know who you are, either of you.
 I haven't got the faintest idea."